 What to expect

-You must use a towel on the mat, which if you forget, can be loaned at reception for £1.
+You must use a towel on the mat, which if you forget, can purchase one at reception.